 Zapier is a no-code automation tool that improves productivity by connecting work-related apps and automating repetitive tasks.
 The platform allows users to create "Zaps" (automated workflows consisting of a starting point and actions down the process chain).
 Whenever a Zap completes an action, it creates a task.

 It is important to note that Zapier connects third-party apps into workflows.
 If you are looking to build custom internal jobs and apps, Zapier will not be able to help.

 Creating Zaps is fairly easy but may take a bit of time to learn upfront.
-However, Zapier offers a quickstart guide to help new users ramp quickly and several templates to utilize.
+However, Zapier offers a quickstart guide to help new users ramp up quickly and several templates to utilize.
 There is also documentation to help guide first-time and experienced users through the Zap-building process.

 Although Zapier is pricier than other options, it's a very powerful, easy-to-use tool that allows users to connect 5,000+ apps without using any code.
-It offers a free plan for up to 100 tasks /mo and a 14-day free trial for any of its four plans: The Starter plan is $19.99/mo, Professional plan is $49/mo, Team plan is $399/mo and Company plan is $799/mo.
+It offers a free plan for up to 100 tasks /mo and a 14-day free trial for any of its four plans: The Starter plan is $19.99/mo, the Professional plan is $49/mo, the Team plan is $399/mo and the Company plan is $799/mo.
 As the tiers increase in price, the number of tasks that can be created and the number of features increases.

 If you are looking to connect third-party apps and automate repetitive workflows using an easy-to-use visual interface, Zapier is a good solution for you.